 My story so far.

-In 2009, I entered the MFA Creative Writing program at the University of New Hampshire.
-I graduated in 2011 and immediately went into debt.
+I went into debt to earn an MFA in Creative Writing from the University of New Hampshire in 2011.
 It was worth every penny.

 These rich media banners incorporated the IT Sage concept and video.